 SET SMART GOALS

-Whatever goals you set for the year 2019, make them SMART: specific, measurable, attainable, relevant and time bound.
+Whatever goals you set for this year, make them SMART: specific, measurable, attainable, relevant and time bound.
 Goals are essential for moving our organizations forward but can only do so if they are realistic!
 Using the SMART goals framework allows you and your staff to set goals that are sure to get your nonprofit off on the right foot.

 INCREASE EMPLOYEE SATISFACTION AND REDUCE TURNOVER